mauceano/scripts/dmaas/powershell/sql/restoreSQLDBs_DMaaS/README.md

 ## Tip of the hat

-This script is a DMaaS modified version of Brian Seltzer's "restoreSQLv2.ps1" (Self-Managed clusters version).
+This script is based on Brian Seltzer's "restoreSQLv2.ps1", modified to use DMaaS API endpoints and simulate Self-Managed clusters ones.
 Credits to the King.

 ## Warning